-Blackgill rockfish is the dominant species in the current Slope Rockfish complex south of 40°10' N lat. caught in directed groundfish fisheries during 2003-2013, with 59.9% of all identified species in the catch comprised of blackgill (Table 4-4).
-Of all the species caught in any significant amount during 2003-2013 of those currently managed in the Slope Rockfish complex south of 40°10' N lat., blackgill rockfish is the one species caught significantly by both LE trawl and non-trawl sectors (Table 4-5 and Figure 4-1)3.
+Blackgill rockfish is the dominant species in the current Slope Rockfish complex south of $40^{\circ}10'$ N lat. that was caught in directed groundfish fisheries during 2003-2013, with 59.9% of all identified species in the catch comprised of blackgill (Table 4-4).
+Of all the species caught in any significant amount during 2003-2013 among those currently managed in the Slope Rockfish complex south of $40^{\circ}10'$ N lat., blackgill rockfish is the one species caught significantly by both LE trawl and non-trawl sectors (Table 4-5 and Figure 4-1).
 The presence of blackgill rockfish in the southern Slope Rockfish complex led to the current Amendment 21 sector allocations of 63% LE trawl and 37% non-trawl (allocations under the No Action alternative), arguably giving the non-trawl sectors a higher percentage of the harvestable surplus of the complex than would likely occur if blackgill were not managed in the complex.
-A comparison of sector total catches in 2003-2013 for the entire complex (Figure 4-2) indicates the significant take of slope rockfish by non-trawl sectors, largely from targeting blackgill.
+A comparison of sector total catches in 2003-2013 for the entire complex (Figure 4-2) shows the significant take of slope rockfish by the non-trawl sectors, largely from targeting blackgill.
 However, under a scenario where blackgill is removed from the complex, the remaining slope rockfish species are trawl-dominant in aggregate (Figure 4-3 and Table 4-5).